6Tgraybird/Face-Emotion-Recognition/README.md

-# Data Mining and Analysis Project--
-# Real Time Facial Expressions/Emotions Detection Model using a Web Interface in Python
+# Real Time Facial Emotions Detection Model using a Web Interface in Python